-Carbon, oxygen, hydrogen, and nitrogen - the four elements which are essential for life on earth - continuously cycle through different compartments of our Earth, the "spheres" that make up the Earth System: the biosphere (all living organisms), atmosphere (outer gas layer, air), hydrosphere (water) and geosphere/lithosphere (solid part).
+Carbon, oxygen, hydrogen, and nitrogen - the four elements which are essential for life on earth - continuously cycle through different compartments of our Earth, the "spheres" that make up the Earth System: the biosphere (all living organisms), atmosphere (air & outer gas layers), hydrosphere (water) and geosphere/lithosphere (solid part).
 While cycling through the spheres, these elements are continuously subject to biological, chemical and physical changes.

 Since the cycles and transformations are interlinked and controlled by both the biology of the organisms as well as chemical and physical processes in the hydrosphere, geosphere and atmosphere, they are known as the "biogeochemical cycles of the elements".
 In research terms, the biogeochemical cycles are quantitative descriptions of the distribution of elements among components of the Earth System, including the processes that control the rates of transfer between spheres.